 Anne Katz, PhD, RN, FAAN, is a certified sexuality counselor and author of multiple books on the topics of cancer and sexuality and cancer survivorship.

-"It might be said that many books offer good information regarding the impact of cancer on the whole life of the individual, however Anne Katz's book distinguishes itself from others in many important ways.
-It is written in a non-jargonized, non-intimidating, and down to earth fashion that is both engaging and deeply informative.
-Her style invites the reader into a safe space in which they can come to understand the potential issues and clearly see the value and do-ability of the rich and specific advise she includes on the great variety of life changing issues that the woman with cancer very well may experience.
-Dr Katz's use of real people examples further humanizes the entire text.
-One should also note that she is fearless in covering the broad and delicate issues in a way that offers true hope." – Barbara Rabinowitz, PhD, founder, National Consortium of Breast Centers
+"It might be said that many books offer good information regarding the impact of cancer on the whole life of the individual; however Anne Katz's book distinguishes itself from others in many important ways.
+It is written in a non-jargonized, non-intimidating, and down-to-earth fashion that is both engaging and deeply informative.
+Her style invites the reader into a safe space in which they can come to understand the potential issues and clearly see the value and do-ability of the rich and specific advice she includes on the great variety of life-changing issues that the woman with cancer may very well experience.
+Dr. Katz's use of real people examples further humanizes the entire text.
+One should also note that she is fearless in covering the broad and delicate issues in a way that offers true hope." – Barbara Rabinowitz, PhD, founder, National Consortium of Breast Centers, Warsaw, Poland

 "This book is a must-have for all health care providers working with cancer survivors.
 The combination of real stories and evidence-based information on assessing and managing sexual health concerns after cancer sets this book apart.
-I will have a copy at my research office and clinical office, and recommend it to all survivors!" – Lori A. Brotto, PhD, R Psych, professor, Faculty of Medicine, Department of Obstetrics and Gynaecology, The University of British Columbia, Diamond Health Care Centre; executive director, Women's Health Research Institute; Canada Research Chair in Women's Sexual Health
+I will have a copy at my research office and clinical office, and recommend it to all survivors!" – Lori A. Brotto, PhD, R. Psych., professor, Faculty of Medicine, Department of Obstetrics and Gynaecology, University of British Columbia, Diamond Health Care Centre; executive director, Women's Health Research Institute; Canada Research Chair in Women's Sexual Health, Vancouver, Canada

 "Sexual health is an important component of our lives.
 Dr. Katz helps people to see the importance of sexual health to individuals who have cancer and to those who have been treated for cancer, as well as for their families.
-A very important read." – Dr. Beverly Whipple PhD RN FAAN, professor emerita, Rutgers University
+A very important read." – Dr. Beverly Whipple PhD, RN, FAAN, professor emerita, Rutgers University, New Jersey, USA

 "Dr. Katz's book, Woman Cancer Sex, is at once an authoritative and highly accessible book that I find myself referring back to even in the context of my own clinical practice.
 This new edition should be a necessary addition to every library housed within cancer centers and hospitals, so that providers and people directly impacted will be able to access it – and bring much needed clarity to a situation which we, sadly, are not yet adequately addressing in routine care.
-Congratulations, Dr. Katz on a hugely important accomplishment." – Don S. Dizon, MD, FACP, FASCO, director, Women’s Cancers, Lifespan Cancer Institute; director of medical oncology, Rhode Island Hospita; professor of medicine, Brown University
+Congratulations, Dr. Katz, on a hugely important accomplishment." – Don S. Dizon, MD, FACP, FASCO, director, Women’s Cancers, Lifespan Cancer Institute; director of medical oncology, Rhode Island Hospital; professor of medicine, Brown University, Providence, USA

 "If Anne Katz didn't exist, someone would have had to invent her.
 With unbounded energy and determination, this woman from Manitoba has nearly single-handedly put the field of cancer-related sexuality studies on the map.
-Woman Cancer Sex, originally published in 2009, first brought Dr Katz's clear, empowering voice to female cancer survivors struggling with sexual concerns.
-This revised edition, thoroughly updated for the 2020's, makes good on the earlier book's promise.
-With compelling stories drawn from the many thousands of women Dr Katz has helped over the last several decades, this new edition of Woman Cancer Sex is the indispensable guide for any woman searching for a whole-hearted sexual life after cancer." – Stephen Snyder, MD, associate clinical professor of psychiatry, Icahn School of Medicine at Mt Sinai, New York City; author, Love Worth Making: How to Have Ridiculously Great Sex in a Long-Lasting Relationship
+Woman Cancer Sex, originally published in 2009, first brought Dr. Katz's clear, empowering voice to female cancer survivors struggling with sexual concerns.
+This revised edition, thoroughly updated for the 2020s, makes good on the earlier book's promise.
+With compelling stories drawn from the many thousands of women Dr. Katz has helped over the last several decades, this new edition of Woman Cancer Sex is the indispensable guide for any woman searching for a whole-hearted sexual life after cancer." – Stephen Snyder, MD, associate clinical professor of psychiatry, Icahn School of Medicine at Mt.
+Sinai, New York City, USA; author, Love Worth Making: How to Have Ridiculously Great Sex in a Long-Lasting Relationship

 "To paraphrase Dutch physician and oncosexologist, Woet Gianotten, patients are often afraid to talk to their doctors about sex, and doctors are afraid to talk to their patients about sex…but sex therapists are often afraid to talk to patients about cancer!
 No one has done more or better than the brilliant Anne Katz to make at least that last part far less true today.
 But being required reading for any aspiring sex therapist is an aside–Dr. Katz’s engaging and readable style is talking directly to women with cancer, and survivors of cancer’s sometimes brutal treatments, boldly addressing the effects of both on their sexuality.
-Like in her books for men and young people with cancer, Anne has addressed every possible difficult discussion about sexuality between women and their intimate partners, as well as their medical, mental, and sexual health care providers." – Richard M. Siegel, PhD, LMHC, CST-S; co-director, Modern Sex Therapy Institutes
+Like in her books for men and young people with cancer, Anne has addressed every possible difficult discussion about sexuality between women and their intimate partners, as well as their medical, mental, and sexual health care providers." – Richard M. Siegel, PhD, LMHC, CST-S, codirector, Modern Sex Therapy Institutes, Florida, USA

-"Relying on a frank and honest approach, Dr. Katz delivers an enormous amount of education and support in Woman, Cancer, Sex.
+"Relying on a frank and honest approach, Dr. Katz delivers an enormous amount of education and support in Woman Cancer Sex.
 It is rare to find a single resource that is so indispensable for female cancer survivors who struggle with sexual side effects of cancer.
-As a clinician and researcher, I am enormously grateful to be able to recommend this book to my patients." – Sharon Bober, PhD, founding director, Sexual Health Program, Dana-Farber Cancer Institute; assistant professor, Department of Psychiatry, Harvard Medical School
+As a clinician and researcher, I am enormously grateful to be able to recommend this book to my patients." – Sharon Bober, PhD, founding director, Sexual Health Program, Dana-Farber Cancer Institute; assistant professor, Department of Psychiatry, Harvard Medical School, Boston, USA